ARCH 448 – Survey and Drawing: Mapping the Architecture of Florence

 Learning Objectives and Outcomes

-– An increased knowledge of Florence and its monuments from the Roman times to the present
+- Increase the students’ knowledge of Florence and its monuments from the Roman times to the present.

-– Drawing skills and methods that can be applied to different fields
+- Improve their drawing skills and learn a method that can be applied to different fields and career pursuits.

-– Developed critical thinking and analytical tools that complement skills of synthesis.
+- Develop critical thinking and analytical tools that complement skills of synthesis.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.